ryanong/spy/README.md

 * cannot transfer nested constants when stubbing a constant
   * i don't think anybody uses this anyway
   * nobody on github does
-* #with is not supported yet
+* #with is not supported
+  * you can usually just check the call logs.
-  * this is probably a code smell.
+  * if you do need to use this.
+It is probably a code smell.
 You either need to abstract your method more or add separate tests.

 ## Installation